Updated December 2021

 If we do not have all the information we need, then we’re not able to tailor the most effective health care plan for you.

+Never be embarrassed to ask us anything.
 We have worked with patients of all ages, from all walks of life, and our only concern is for your health and well-being.

 We are dedicated to the highest standards of patient privacy and your medical history will always be kept confidential.

-Additional Topics for Discussion at Your Next Checkup
+Consider These Additional Topics for Discussion at Your Next Checkup

 Below are some additional topics that you should consider discussing with us: